Respect for nature

 Our aim is to certify all our new constructions and major renovations.
 In 2015, we built two new manufacturing sites in Noginsk, Russia and Roorkee, India with LEED® certifications.
 LEED® is a green building certification recognising best-in-class sustainable building practices.
 The following year, our main office in Moscow was BREEAM certified – another green building certification that helps drive sustainable improvements through operational efficiency.

-79% of paper product packaging from FSC™certified sources
+99% of paper product packaging from FSC™certified sources or recycled materials.

 We are committed to tackling our waste challenge and are aware of the scale of it.
 Much of our progress will come from creating better, more efficient packaging from the very start.
 Our primary focus areas are the removal of unnecessary packaging, weight optimisation and selecting more sustainable materials such as renewable and post-consumer recycled (PCR) plastic.